faerber-lab/faerber-lab.github.io/_pages/proposed_student_projects.md

 - **An open research question:** The literature does not yet systematically address whether LLM semantic understanding compensates for retrieval noise in scientific QA, your experiments will produce a concrete, publishable finding either way.
 - **Real-world relevance:** Results will directly inform the design of SQuAI, a running scientific QA system processing millions of arXiv papers.

+---

+## Dissertation Analytics in Computer Science: Understanding PhD Publication Patterns and Research Impact

+### Supervisor

+Michael Färber
+Chair of Scalable Software Architectures for Data Analytics
+TUD Dresden University of Technology
+michael.faerber@tu-dresden.de

+### Description

+This thesis invites you to work at the intersection of scientometrics, natural language processing, information extraction, and research analytics.
+Every year, many doctoral dissertations are written in computer science worldwide, yet we still lack a systematic, data-driven understanding of what publication output is typically associated with a successful PhD: How many papers are part of a dissertation?
+Which venues matter?
+How much of a candidate’s publication record is actually reflected in the thesis?
+And how do expectations differ across research groups, universities, and subfields?

+These questions are relevant for multiple stakeholders.
+Prospective PhD candidates want to understand what is realistically expected before starting a doctorate.
+Current doctoral researchers want to benchmark their progress.
+Professors and supervisors want to better understand common practices across institutions.
+Universities and research centers are interested in how doctoral training translates into scientific visibility and impact.

+In this thesis, you will build the foundations for a dissertation-centric analytics system.
+Starting from a large collection of dissertations, you will automatically extract publication-related evidence, link it to external scholarly metadata, and analyze patterns across candidates, groups, and institutions.
+The work combines large-scale data collection, LLM-based information extraction, and data analysis, with optional system-building components.
+The aim is a methodologically strong thesis with clear research potential and possible follow-up toward a peer-reviewed publication.

+### What are the tasks?

+- **Collect and analyze dissertations**
+  - Build a corpus of doctoral dissertations in computer science or a selected subfield.
+  - Study structural differences and publication practices across institutions and research areas.
+  - Define concrete research questions (e.g., number of publications, venue quality, variation across groups).

+- **Extract publication evidence**
+  - Identify publications associated with the doctoral candidate directly from the dissertation text.
+  - Distinguish between publications that count toward the dissertation and those that are only mentioned.
+  - Use LLM-based prompting and/or classical information extraction to resolve ambiguities.

+- **Enrich and integrate metadata**
+  - Link extracted publications to external sources (e.g., OpenAlex, DBLP, Semantic Scholar).
+  - Collect metadata on venues, citations, co-authorship, supervisors, and institutions.
+  - Build a structured database connecting dissertations, publications, and institutional context.

+- **Analyze patterns and research impact**
+  - Study how doctoral publication records vary across institutions, groups, and subfields.
+  - Explore indicators beyond simple counts (e.g., venue quality, collaboration patterns, citation impact).
+  - Critically discuss strengths and limitations of such metrics.

+- **Optional: Build an exploration tool**
+  - Create a simple search or exploration interface.
+  - Optionally prototype a recommender system for prospective PhD candidates.

+### What prerequisites do you need?

+- Strong interest in AI/ML, NLP, data analytics, or scientometrics.
+- Good programming skills in Python.
+- Interest in working with real-world PDFs, metadata, and noisy document collections.
+- Basic familiarity with NLP, information extraction, or LLM prompting is beneficial.
+- Very good English skills (for reading literature and writing the thesis).

+### Why this thesis is special

+- **Novel perspective:** Focus on dissertation-level analysis rather than professor- or institution-level metrics.
+- **High relevance:** Useful for PhD candidates, supervisors, and research institutions.
+- **Technically rich:** Combines document mining, LLM-based extraction, metadata integration, and data analysis.
+- **Research potential:** Ambitious and timely topic with realistic publication potential.